Save Our Scottish Venues

 Brothers Pat and Greg Kane from Glasgow whose compositions and performances took the best of American jazz and soul and made it hip and trendy.
 Supporting everyone from Madonna and U2 to Ray Charles and James Brown, they set the charts alight with a string of hit singles and albums in the late 1980s.

-Hunter & The Bear, a band described by The Huffington Post as 'the heroes British rock needs right now', released their debut album in 2017 which entered the iTunes Rock Chart at number 5.
+Daytime TV (formerly called Hunter & The Bear), a band described by The Huffington Post as 'the heroes British rock needs right now', released their debut album in 2017 which entered the iTunes Rock Chart at number 5.
 They then signed with X-ray Touring and undertook two sell-out UK tours, including a headline date at The Garage in London.
 They had their most exciting year to date in 2018 with impressive slots at major Scottish festivals TRNSMT and Belladrum as well as bagging their first ever festival headline in the Hebrides.
-You can expect lots from Hunter & The Bear.
+You can expect lots from Daytime TV.
 They expect it from themselves!

 Be Charlotte is one of the most innovative artists in Britain.
 Her songwriting prowess is beyond her years and has taken her on several Transatlantic journeys from her hometown of Dundee, Scotland.
 Her singing voice is flawless.
 She also raps and beatboxes and has helped to invent her own unique musical instruments.